KBismark/cachestorage/README.md

 - **Encryption**: Encrypt data before storing it. *Optional*
 - **Cache Duration**: Set a duration for how long data should be stored.
 Defaults to a year.
 - **More Persistent**: Data is stored in the browser's cache system which is more persistent than local storage.
 - **Larger Storage Capacity**:  Set a maximum size for the storage.
 Defaults to 50MB.
-- **Service Worker Drop-in Available**:  Serve `cls.js` at the root of your domain and Cache Local Storage works off the main thread.
-- **In-memory Cache with Service Worker**:  `cls.js` also uses an in-memory cache for faster access to data.

 ## Installation